otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-05.2-microservices-documentation-as-code/README.md

 console.log("OpenAPI spec written to openapi.json");
 ```

+Add `openapi.json` to `.gitignore` — generate it in CI instead.

 ---

 ### 3.9 OpenAPI Linting in CI

-Validate the generated spec on every pull request to catch missing documentation:
+Validate the generated spec on every pull request to catch missing or malformed documentation:

 ```yaml
 # .github/workflows/docs.yml